 When I first started, I was unable to walk more than a few blocks without pain.
 I couldn't walk down stairs without a sharp pinching in one of my knees.
 My back, wrists, hands, feet, hips, and one shoulder were buzzing with pain all the time.

-I eventually fixed those issues and got my life back.
+So I soldiered on, and I eventually fixed my chronic pain issues and got my life back.
 It took years and a lot of stubbornness.